varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/lab-4d/README.md

 1. Analyze the word frequency for `cv002_15918.txt`:
     * Finish implementing the `compute_bag_of_words` function in the `Compute.jl` file.
 The `compute_bag_of_words` function returns a dictionary with the words as keys and the counts as values.
     * Use the `frequency` function in the `Compute.jl` file to compute the frequency of word use.
+1. Let's look at what words are important using the `maximum` function in `Compute.jl`